lucadsign/lucadsign/README.md

 ### 📫 Like to meet me?

-Pick a slot if you'd like to meet me and chat about anything you are passionate about - but make sure to describe the agenda
+Pick a slot if you'd like to chat or collaborate on your next project.

 <a href="https://cal.com/lucadsign" target="_blank"><img width="498" alt="meet_link" src="https://github.com/lucadsign/lucadsign/blob/main/assets/cal-preview.png"></a>